Battle of New Orleans: Right Bank

-His brigade won their battle, but Thornton was badly wounded.
+At around 10 am, Lambert was made aware that the right bank had been taken, as signalled by a rocket launched by Gubbins.
+His brigade won their battle, but Thornton was badly wounded, and delegated his command to Gubbins.
 Army casualties among the 85th Foot were two dead, one captured, and 41 wounded, the battalion reduced to 270 effectives on the Right Bank.
 Royal Navy casualties were two dead, Captain Rowland Money and 18 seamen wounded.
 Royal Marine casualties were two dead, with three officers, one sergeant, and 12 other ranks wounded.
 By contrast, the defenders' casualties were two dead, eleven wounded and nineteen missing.
 Both Jackson and Commodore Patterson reported that the retreating forces had spiked their cannon, leaving no guns to turn on the Americans' main defense line; Major Michell's diary, however, claims that he had "commenced cleaning enemy's guns to form a battery to enfilade their lines on the left bank".